 I always begin with a pre-test.
 It features questions that cover all grammatical concepts I plan to teach throughout the year.
 Based on the results of the pre-test, I know what I can go through quickly and what needs more focused instruction.
 First semester is all about the building blocks – establishing a firm foundation that can be built upon second semester.

-The 8 parts of speech are the basics of our language, so I begin there.
+The 8 parts of speech are the basics of our language, so if students need a refresher, I begin there.

 - The 8 Parts of Speech